kubevirt/kubevirt/docs/getting-started.md

 ### Accessing the Domain via VNC

 First make sure you have `remote-viewer` installed.
-On Fedora run
+On Fedora run:

 ```bash
 dnf install virt-viewer